PDFBench: A Benchmark for De novo Protein Design from Function: Limitations

-\paragraph{Repetitiveness} We use the Rep-n metric to reflect the repetition at n-graml levels in the designed protein sequence \(P\).
-Additionally, we propose a metric, Repeat, to more accurately evaluate the proportion of repetitive sequence fragments from a biological perspective.
+\paragraph{Repetitiveness} We use the \textbf{RepN} metric to reflect the repetition at n-gram levels in the designed protein sequence \(P\).
+Additionally, we propose a metric, \textbf{Repeat}, to more accurately evaluate the proportion of repetitive sequence fragments from a biological perspective.